andre-ye/uni/docs/hum/hstaa-465/readings.md

 - Safeguard human intersts above national interests
 - "The US, as the world knows, will never start a war.
 We do not want war."
 Ironic words

+---

+## Document Collection #3

+### "Developing Community Leadership", Ella Baker
+- Ella Baker -- works in early 1940 with the NAACP as an assistant field secretary; becomes a national director of branches eventually
+- Participant in SNCC after SCLC
+- Not making a contribution -- functioning where you need to function
+- In the south, NAACP membership could get you killed
+- Routinely travel to the South to organize membership campaigns
+- Local problems necessitate organization with /in the NAACP
+- Interesting point on individuals and how to understand their own place:

+> My basic sense of it has always been to get people to understand that in the long run they themselves are the only protection they have against violence or injustice...
+People have to be made to understand that they cannot look for salvation anywhere but to themselves.

+- Problem of *de facto* segregation -- achievement levels of black people go down instead of up when they enter public school
+- People who cntrol things -- no belief that they will pay the price of itnegration
+- Not insisting on a title at the SCLC
+- SNCC born out of conference in 1960
+- SUpporting role -- do it for the young people.
+No difficulty relating to young people.
+- No paid relationship with SNCC
+- It is a handicap for oppressed peoples to depend so much on a leader -- a leader is a leader because they have been recognized as such by media institutions, etc.
+- Movement of the fifties and sixties -- carried much by women from church groups; women as a supportive role; Black women carrying this role.
+Younger women insisting on equal footing
+- What is important is not so much people being interested in leaders as developing leadership

+### *Ecology and Revolutionary Thought*, Murray Bookchin

+### "Homophile Groups Argue Civil Liberties", The Washington Post (1964)
+- "second largest minority group in the US"
+- Equality of job rights for gay people
+- Government policy of dismissing creates pressure points for blackmail
+- Increasing public attention to gay people
+- Rep. John Dowdy (D) of Texas
+- The gay person is 'the same as any other person'except for their sexual orientation
+- Removal of criminal sanctions for sexual acts in private

+### Letter from Birmingham City Jail, MLK Jr. (1963)

+### "The Sexual Sell", Friedan

+### Port Huron Statement, SDS (1962)
+- 'Bred in at least modern comfort, housed now in universities, looking uncomfortably to the world we inherit'
+- Increasingly troubling developments of modernity; paradoxes and concerns in American society -- hypocrisy and contradiction abound
+- May be the last generation of living
+- There is an alternative, a democratic alternative
+- Campus -- a place of private people, going as usual.
+Students leave university fundametnally unchallenged in values and political orientations.
+Education's real function is to impart complacency and comfortableness
+- The campus is a miniature of America -- isolation of the individual, democracy without publics; a psychological conflict
+- Politics without publics: the American political system confuses individual citizens
+- We celebrate economic prosperity amid poverty and deprivation -- the affluent society.
+Work is unfulfilling -- the wastes of consumerist society, the entrepreneur of the self
+- Eisenhower's military-industrial complex: the permanent war economy
+- Towards American democracy
+  - Abolish political stalemate
+  - Politicize youth and sociality
+  - No institutions to sifle dissent; peaceful dissent
+  - Coporations must be publicly responsible
+  - Fair distribution fo resources
+  - America should concentrate on 'real' social proprities